 });

-You can access the values of a declared state using the .value property, as shown below:
+You can access the value of the declared state by calling the .value property as shown below.

 const { dateRangeStart, dateRangeEnd, industry } = defineState({